TRIO-McNair Post-Baccalaureate Achievement (84.217)

 Beneficiary Eligibility

-Low-income first generation college students or students from groups underrepresented in graduate education that are enrolled in a degree program at an eligible institution of higher education will benefit.
+2/3 of participants must be low-income first generation college students.
+The remaining participants must be students from groups underrepresented in graduate education.
+All participants must be enrolled in a degree program at an eligible institution of higher education.

 Credentials/Documentation

 Costs will be determined in accordance with Education Department General Administrative Regulations and the program regulations, Section 647 of the Code of Federal Regulations.
-This program is excluded from coverage under OMB Circular No. A-87.
+OMB Circular A-21 applies to this program.

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Develop a proposal in accordance with legislation, regulations, applications, and timetables issued by the Secretary of Education.
 No State plan is required.
 Requests for applications should be made to the Federal TRIO Program.
 This program is subject to the provisions of the Education Department General Administrative Regulations.
-This program is excluded from coverage under OMB Circular No. A-110.

 Award Procedure

-Nonfederal field readers evaluate new proposals on the basis of the selection criteria specified in the program regulations, 647.21.
+Nonfederal field readers evaluate new proposals on the basis of the selection criteria specified in 34 CFR 647.21.
 Grants are awarded by the Federal TRIO Programs office.

 Deadlines